wkpark/jmol/Jmol-datafiles/pdb/readme.txt

 5CRO - ?
 fullRhinovirus.pdb.gz - rather large: almost 400K atoms ...
 392520 atoms

+1EPL - negative and zero group numbers at the beginning of the chain

+insertion coded related:

+1A2C - insertion codes that run in descending order 1A2C - insertion codes at the beginning of a chain 1EPL - non-alpha (') insertion codes at the end of a chain 1TWV - both UPPERCASE and lowercase insertion codes (according to Rolf it is the only PDB entry with lowercase insertion codes) miguel 2006 03 31 currently not here.
+Cannot be downloaded from www.pdb.org ?

 modified files for testing Jmol secondary structure predictions:
 1CRN_noSS - 1CRN with secondary structure records removed.